The Ties That Grind: Music

 After the first season's opening title sequence received positive responses, Gunn said they wanted to "up [their] game" for the second season.
 Charissa Barton returned to choreograph the second season's title sequence.
 Gunn considered various music choices for the sequence, including reusing the first season's title song "Do Ya Wanna Taste It" by Wig Wam, before settling on a new song that he said aligned with the season's focus on Chris Smith over Peacemaker.
 The song was revealed in July 2025 to be "Oh Lord" by Foxy Shazam.

-Gunn explained that the dance need to change "because we killed everybody in Season 1."
+Gunn explained that the dance needed to change "because we killed everybody in Season 1."
 He considered scenarios over whether to change the dance or the song itself, when he listened to "Oh Lord".
 He subsequently decided that the song fit the series, "[Foxy Shazam] are literally my favorite band.
 But I think that the lyrics are very much about what happens in Season 2.
 I think that in the same way ‘Do Ya Wanna Taste It’ really captured the flavor, both the light and the dark sides of Season 1, the same is true of ‘Oh Lord."